General Theatre Auditions for the Department of Theatre & Dance:

 - The 5th Annual New Plays Festival.
 Studio Production in the Acting Studio.
 April 15 – 19, 2020.
 There will be additional Auditions for the 5th NPF in the Spring 2020 Semester.
 TBA.

 The Theatre Audition Website that we have used for the last 5 years is being replaced, due to a change in technical support from CU’s OIT.
-The new process for signing up for an audition appointment will be in place in December 2019.
+The new process has been developed in Canvas, and is now available for students to Sign Up for Audition Appointments.

 SPRING 2020 AUDITION REQUIREMENTS

 If you are auditioning for ALL shows, please prepare: Two contrasting monologues, one Classical, one Contemporary.
-And 16 bars of one song, in the traditional American Musical genre.
+And 16 bars of one song, from a contemporary Rock Musical.
 An accompanist will be provided, so please remember to bring the appropriate sheet music.
 Maximum total audition time = 3 minutes.
 You will be timed.

 If you are only auditioning for non-singing roles, please prepare: Two contrasting monologues, one Classical, one Contemporary.
 Maximum audition time = 2 minutes.
 You will be timed.